 The Eagle’s Nest has options for you to use but if you want a professional latte we recommend either MANZANITA NEWS AND ESPRESSO (503-368-7450) open 8-5 every day, BREAD & OCEAN in Manzanita, HUGO’S or WANDA’S in Nehalem – see below.

 RESTAURANTS – Our favorites, including some with weekly menus posted.
 Mostly moderately priced.

 • RISING STAR – Wheeler 503-368-3990) – Open Wed through Sun – dinner and some brunch/lunch.
 Check times online.
 Thursday evening is $10 pasta night; Friday/Saturdays evenings are a changing menu.
 (No Sunday dinner) Small, eclectic, yum!

-• SAN DUNE PUB – Manzanita (503-368-5080) – We go there often for a quick bite – they have a nice terrace out back.
-Often live dance music on the weekends.
+• SAN DUNE PUB – Manzanita (503-368-5080) – Open for take out only with smaller menu.
+Tuesday-Friday 4 – 7 pm.
 The building was the original general store for the town.

 • PIZZA – Both our local places have yummy and interesting combinations as well as the usuals.
 MARZANO’S in Manzanita (503-368-3663) – has calzones too.
+Take out only even before covid.
 PIZZA GARDEN in Nehalem (503-368-7675) has a wonderful location on the river.
 Their deck is a perfect place on a warm summer evening.
 They also have things like meatball sandwiches and basic Italian fare.

 - BUTTERCUP HOMEMADE ICE CREAMS& CHOWDERS – Bread & Ocean’s Julie Barker’s latest project, in the Nehalem Riverside Trading Company building in Nehalem.
 Delicious menu changes every month.